From the Teaching column of the September 2009 issue of Perspectives on History

 Forum on Capstone Courses

-Ian Chambers is assistant professor of history at the University of Idaho.
+Andrew E. Kersten is professor of American history at the University of Wisconsin-Green Bay.

 He is currently working on a biography of Clarence S. Darrow.

 Copyright © American Historical AssociationLast Updated: September 8, 2009 9:19 AM